 The Calenberg Altarpiece displays one of the most unusual combinations of Black African figures of any European Renaissance painting.
 Saint Maurice appears in the left wing of the altarpiece, accompanied by several Black companions.
 This depiction of multiple Black figures in one painting was highly unusual for the time.
 Occasionally, the Black Magus would appear alongside Saint Maurice, but in general it is thought that they represented an abstract piety.
 A singular Black figure was a representative of a larger nation of people with similar complexions.

-In the Calenberg Altarpiece, Saint Maurice’s unusually black companions display the stereotypical African physiognomy – a dark complexion, full lips, wide nose, and tightly curled hair.
+In the Calenberg Altarpiece, Saint Maurice’s unusually Black companions display the stereotypical African physiognomy – a dark complexion, full lips, wide nose, and tightly curled hair.
 By contrast, Saint Maurice has distinctly lighter skin, a bony and projecting nose, and lips hidden by a bushy mustache rarely worn by Africans in European art.

-Source: The Museum of Fine Arts Boston.
+Source: Master of the Goslar Sibyls (attributed), The Calenberg Altarpiece (ca. 1500-1524), The Museum of Fine Arts Boston.